 Urge the current UNDP Microfinance Support Programme PASMIF (Programme d'appui au secteur de la microfinance) to devise ways of providing microcredit access to vulnerable and poor households and to support business development.
-Recommendations for planning the next programme cycle

 Introduce microcredit as an integral part of the Community-based recovery programme (Programme de relèvement communautaire), notably in the eastern provinces to support economic growth by making capital available to households at all income levels.